nicolocarpignoli/GeoAR.js/README.md

 🌍The aim is to bring a basic but working Location Based AR system to the actual [AR.js](https://github.com/jeromeetienne/AR.js/) (currently marker based only).

-This is still experimental and a Work In Progress.
-The original version was working with some limitations, but now it's outdated (it was based on [aframe](https://aframe.io/) v0.6.0, now we have [aframe](https://aframe.io/) v0.9.0 version with different APIs).
+The original version was working with some limitations, but it is now outdated (it was based on [aframe](https://aframe.io/) v0.6.0, now we have [aframe](https://aframe.io/) v0.9.0 version with different APIs).
 The aim is to make it work with updated dependencies and possibly better performances, also refactoring for a more maintainable codebase.

 These `aframe` components can work independently from AR.js.
-By the way, they are a powerful and simple system that become interesting if added to AR.js' marker based capabilities, thus making AR.js a multiple-feature-AR library.
+By the way, they are a powerful and simple system that become interesting if added to AR.js' marker based capabilities, thus making AR.js a multiple-AR library.

 🚀 **[Here](./CHANGELOG.md) you can track my updates about this project.**